Lewis Sperry Chafer: Theology

 Chafer is widely recognized as one of the founders of modern Dispensationalism and was vehemently opposed to covenant theology.
 Yet, he did not reject the idea of a covenant of redemption, covenant of works, and covenant of grace.
 He affirmed all three along with the Edenic, Adamic, Noahic, Abrahamic, Mosaic, Palestinian, Davidic, and New Covenant.
 He was a premillennial, pretribulational dispensationalist.
 His overall theology could be generally described as based on the inductive study of the entire Bible, having similarities to John Nelson Darby of the Plymouth Brethren, a mild form of Keswick Theology on Sanctification, and Presbyterianism, all of these tempered with a focus on spirituality based on simple Bible study and living.

 Chafer's theology has been the subject of much study and debate in and out of the theological community since his death, especially on the two larger topics of dispensationalism and Christian Zionism, specifically that the Jews are a people called unto God with a separate historical purpose and plan from the Church.
+Chafer held much in common with Free Grace theology and influenced many of its later advocates.
+Similarly to Charles Ryrie, Chafer defined repentance as being a mere synonym for faith, denying that it refers to sorrow for sin.

+Lewis Sperry Chafer affirmed the doctrine of the eternal generation of the Son, arguing that eternal generation is implied by many passages of the Bible, such as those referring to the begottenness of the Son.
+He also believed that in the work of redemption, there exists a subordination of order in the trinity where the Father sends the Son but not vice versa.
+He believed that this order is grounded in the eternal generation of the Son, not by any essential divine attributes.